Skip to main content

 5. Give the job a descriptive name (e.g. 'Production tests').

-6. Select the org you want to run the tests on from the drop-down menu.
+6. Select the org you want to run the tests on - you can select the org from a drop down menu.

 7. Specify a minimum % code coverage limit.

 8. (Optional) Specify any namespaces you want to include in the job.
 By default, unit test jobs will not run tests from managed packages.
-If you want to run managed package tests, enter their namespaces in this box.
+If you want to run managed package tests, add their namespaces in this box: Include tests from namespaces.

 9. Click Save to create the test job.